 For Cats: Set aside extra litter boxes and enough litter for your cat or cats to have clean boxes for 2–3 weeks.
 Use a travel litter box or disposable litter boxes.

 What Type?
 Either a waterproof backpack; a duffel bag; or a large, sealable plastic tub.

 Which is Best?
 If you need to hunker down in your home, a plastic tub might be easiest to store.
 However, for an evacuation, a backpack or duffel will make for easier transport.
-In either case, choose a waterproof option to protect your emergency pet supplies from floodwaters, rain, etc. For a backpack, make sure it's not only waterpoof, but has compartments to easily section off different items and (preferably) has webbing on the outside or some other way to hang extra items — like water bottles, "dry bags," a flashlight, and even a poo bag holder.
+In either case, choose a waterproof option to protect your emergency pet supplies from floodwaters, rain, etc. For a backpack, make sure it's not only waterproof, but has compartments to easily section off different items and (preferably) has webbing on the outside or some other way to hang extra items — like water bottles, "dry bags," a flashlight, and even a poo bag holder.

 Larger Dry Bags:

 Carabiners and D-Rings for Hanging